DamonMohammadbagher/NativePayload_MP/README.md

 --------------------------------------------

- NativePayload_MP1.cs (this code is Mapper/Proxy tool for working with NativePayload_HTTP.cs as web Exfil-server tool)
+ NativePayload_MP1.cs (this code is Mapper/Proxy tool for working with NativePayload_HTTP.sh as web Exfil-server tool)

  usage: